nicohlr/ipychart/docs/docs/user_guide/configuration.md

 #### Callbacks argument

 The tooltips can be customized with callback functions.
-Callback functions are Javascript functions inputed into the chart to do some specific actions.
-To learn how to use callback function in ipychart, you can read [the callback functions section of the documentation](/user_guide/advanced#callback-functions).
+A Callback function is a Javascript functions inputted into the chart to do some specific actions.
+To learn how to use callback functions in ipychart, you can read [the callback functions section of the documentation](/user_guide/advanced#callback-functions).

-All tooltips functions are called with the same arguments: a `tooltip` item and the `data` object passed to the chart.
+All tooltip callback functions are called with the same arguments: a `tooltip` item and the `data` object passed to the chart.
 Therefore, you can render tooltips using your data.
 All functions must return either a string or an array of strings.
 Arrays of strings are treated as multiple lines of text.

 ``` py
 options = {